connexcs/docs/docs/customer/routing.md

     The last(4<sup>th</sup> call) redial call was placed at 08:00 PM, so the customer can start redialing at 08:00 PM the next day.

+ **IP Quality Score (IPQS)**: It blocks spam calls based on CLIs.
+It won't allow the CLIs of having a specific spam score that you've selected to pass through the system.
+For more information on IPQS, [click here](https://www.ipqualityscore.com/).

+ !!!
+Warning
+    The **IPQS** feature requires a paid subscription.
+To enable this feature navigate to **Setup :material-menu-right: Settings :material-menu-right: Account** and enable this feature.
+    The **cost** for a single lookup is **$0.0040**.

+ You can set a **Max Daily Quantity** for your customer's lookups.
+This restricts them to using only the specific number you allocate, ensuring controlled usage.

+!!!
+Note
+    We don't charge you again if you repeat your lookup within 24-hours of time-span.

 ### Media

 + **Transcoding**: Enter the number  of channels allowed for transcoding.
 This is a limited option.
 The best use case is for customers in low-bandwidth areas that want to use G.729.